LOADING ...

 No tide of the e'er drunker than he.

-Thus Robert, victorious, the has gained,
+Robert, victorious, the trophy has gained,

 three noble chieftains, and all of his blood,

-The jovial again have renewed.
+The jovial contest again renewed.

 Craigdarroch so famous for wit, worth, and